sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_6.rst

 What should you do if your cell counts are too small, but you’d still like to test the null hypothesis that the two variables are independent?
-One answer would be “collect more data”, but that’s far too glib There are a lot of situations in which it would be either infeasible or unethical do that.
+One answer would be “collect more data”, but that’s far too glib.
+There are a lot of situations in which it would be either infeasible or unethical do that.
 If so, statisticians have a kind of moral obligation to provide scientists with better tests.
 In this instance, `Fisher (1922a)